 - Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets.
-Animal waste can easily be carried into our streams, rivers, and lakes after one good rainstorm. - If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system. - Dispose of chemicals properly; fertilizers, pesticides, motor oil, and other chemicals have a significant impact on your drinking water quality. - Dispose of pharmaceuticals properly; for more information, please refer to www.deq.idaho.gov/pharmaceuticals-disposal
+Animal waste can easily be carried into our streams, rivers, and lakes after one good rainstorm. - Dispose of chemicals-fertilizers, pesticides, motor oil, and other chemicals. - Dispose of pharmaceuticals properly; for more information, please refer to www.deq.idaho.gov/pharmaceuticals-